robconery/blog/_posts/2014-02-05-using-entity-framework-6-with-postgresql.md

 ## Step 3: Migrations

 There are a number of migration projects out there for .NET.
 I've written some myself - but they're all a bit complicated.
-I love the simplicity of Javascript for this so let's try something new.
+I love the simplicity of JavaScript for this so let's try something new.

 [Install Node if you haven't](http://nodejs.org), and if you haven't had a chance to play with Node - today's the day!